Flames took a break from practice last week for new pictures

 Fourth-year mentor led Flames to Horizon League Championship match last November

 The four-team field features UIC, Oregon State, DePaul and Penn State.

-Ellen Yopchick is entering her sixth season with the UIC volleyball program in 2014, where she serves as the top assistant coach and the recruiting coordinator.
+Ellen Yopchick concluded her sixth season with the UIC volleyball program in 2014, where she serves as the top assistant coach and the recruiting coordinator.
 In 2012, Yopchick was named an American Volleyball Coaches Association's (AVCA) "Thirty Under 30" recipient.

-Yopchick helped guide Sara Sternard (329 kills and 80 total blocks) to the 2013 All-Horizon League Team.
+In 2013, Yopchick helped guide Sara Sternard (329 kills and 80 total blocks) to the All-Horizon League Team.
 Additionally, MaryKate Imrie (1,084 assists in 2013) finished her UIC career with 3,634 assists, which ranks third all-time in program history.